Hosting FAQs

 If you are using Let's Encrypt certificate, you will need to manually update your certificate.

-Q: Why does the admin portal show an update available when update commands show I'm on the latest version?
+Q: Why does the System Administrator Portal show an update available when update commands show I'm on the latest version?

 A: The System Administrator Portal will show an available update as soon as we release our cloud server, however as mentioned in the release notes, self-hosted server updates typically are made available a few days following cloud.
 Please wait a few days and try updating your instance again.